Healthy Homes Assessment Johnsonville

 Johnsonville Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory for all Johnsonville and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement to all Johnsonville and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove the conformance to any Healthy Homes Standards that apply or will be applicable throughout the tenancy period of your rental home.
+• Property managers and landlords must keep records that demonstrate the compliance with any Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All households let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes